 - Select the class.

-For the student, pull down the Grade enter W and enter the Justification based on what the student provided, which should be serious and compelling, but does not require documentation.
+For the student, pull down the Grade enter W and enter the Justification based on what the student provided as rationale on the form.
 The date should be populated for the current date.

 Note: If a student has simply disappeared, and it doesn't look possible to assign a grade, a WU can be assigned but this could wait until the end of the semester, since no documentation would exist (nor is required) for a WU.
 A WU is the equivalent of an F for computing grade-point average.